amungrey/DbCompare/README.md

             --local -u root \
             -p test \
              cars.csv

+#How to set up and run:
+1. Clone the repo
+2. set the PYTHONPATH in bashprofile or bashrc to the root of this repo.
+For example /Users/akshaymungrey/DBCompare
+3. Edit the DB hosts with your hosts: /DBCompare/DB/config
+4. Run the tests using below commands

 #How to run the script:
 python3 Validate/bin/run_crossdb_validator.py --sqldb localhost --elasticdb --email <email@gmail.com> localhost --request_type environment_shakeout --testsuite Validate/testsuite/carsSuite.conf